portworx/px-docs/cloud/aws/asg.md

 * TOC
 {:toc}

-This document describes how you can easily scale a Portworx cluster up or down on AWS using [**Auto Scaling**](https://aws.amazon.com/autoscaling/)
+This document describes how you can easily scale a Portworx cluster up or down on AWS using [**Auto Scaling Groups**](https://aws.amazon.com/autoscaling/)

 ## About Stateful Auto Scaling
 In order to determine if stateful auto scaling is needed in your environment, read [this blog](https://portworx.com/auto-scaling-groups-ebs-docker/) to get an overview of what this feature does.

 ## Configure the Auto Scaling Group
-Use [this](http://docs.aws.amazon.com/autoscaling/latest/userguide/GettingStartedTutorial.html) tutorial to set up an auto scaling group.
+Use the [AWS tutorial](http://docs.aws.amazon.com/autoscaling/latest/userguide/GettingStartedTutorial.html) to set up an auto scaling group.

+## Portworx in an Auto Scaling Group

+{% include asg/px-asg-intro.md %}

 ## Stateless Autoscaling
 When your Portworx instances do not have any local storage, they are called `head-only` or `stateless` nodes.
 They still participate in the PX cluster and can provide volumes to any client container on that node.
 However, they strictly consume storage from other stateful PX instances.